Nationals vs. Mariners Player Props Betting Odds

 Thomas Stats

-- Thomas has collected 90 hits with 20 doubles, two triples, 14 home runs and 18 walks.
-He has driven in 41 runs with seven stolen bases.
+- Thomas has 92 hits with 21 doubles, two triples, 14 home runs, 19 walks and 43 RBI.
+He's also stolen seven bases.

-- Thomas hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .400 with a double, three home runs and five RBI.
+- Thomas hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .381 with two doubles, two home runs, a walk and six RBI.

 Thomas Recent Games